 Five Factors for Predomination

-As Ptolemy puts it (note that in this passage a word was translated as “trine” in this 1940 translation but is more accurately “triplicity”, as in triplicity lord):
+As Ptolemy puts it (note”trine” in this 1940 translation is “triplicity”, as in triplicity lord):

 In general the mode of domination is considered as falling under these five forms: when it is trine, house, exaltation, term, and phase or aspect; that is, whenever the place in question is related in one or several or all of these ways to the star that is to be the ruler.
 (Ptolemy, Robbins trans., 1940, II.2, p.
 109)